-On March 9, 2020, and each subsequent full moon of 2020, join Tenzin Wangyal Rinpoche online for meditation followed by a 24-hour mantra recitation session.
+On April 8, 2020, and each subsequent full moon of 2020, join us online for meditation followed by a 24-hour mantra recitation session.
 This is a precious opportunity to engage in the healing practice of Sherap Chamma, Mother of Wisdom and Love.
 Each session starts at 10 a.m.
 New York time on the day of a full moon and ends at 10 a.m. the following day.
-Rinpoche will be supported by Ligmincha International’s global community of practitioners.
-Note: Most of these 24-hour sessions will begin with a 20-minute meditation guided by Tenzin Wangyal Rinpoche; on March 9 and April 8, the initial meditation will be guided by Marcy Vaughn.
-In all sessions Rinpoche and Ligmincha lamas will take opportunities to join participants throughout the 24 hours.
+We will be supported by Ligmincha International’s global community of practitioners.
+The 24-hour sessions will each begin with a 20-minute meditation guided by Marcy Vaughn or Tenzin Wangyal Rinpoche.
+Rinpoche and Ligmincha lamas will take opportunities to join participants throughout the 24 hours.

 Unlike Rinpoche’s CyberSangha® Facebook Live broadcasts, the 24-hour full moon practices will take place via Zoom, in an online meeting space.
 There is no cost to participate, but registration is required in advance of each 24-hour session; full details and instructions for participating are below.